Heinvv10/FF_Next.js/docs/VPS/MEETINGS_SYNC_CRON.md

 ✅ Email notification sent (ID: ...)
 ```

-An email will be sent to `meetings@velocityfibre.co.za` with the sync results.
+An email will be sent to `ai@velocityfibre.co.za` with the sync results.

 ## Monitoring